harry-peek/ringcentral-api-docs/docs/global SMS/delivery-report.md

 ### Difference between `omnimessage_id` and `message_id`
 `message_id` is a unique identifier for a single message and `omnimessage_id` groups messages that are sent with multi-channel fallback.

-Although Omnichannel API can easily be used to send single messages we've built it with multi-channel capabilities in mind.
+Although the API can easily be used to send single messages we've built it with multi-channel capabilities in mind.
 To allow easy migration between the two we add `omnimessage_id` to every message.

 ---